KinesteX/KinesteX-Swift-Demo/docs/examples/ai-experiences.md

     )

     // Parameters for the experience
-    let experienceName = "box" // Name of the AI experience let experienceExercise = "Boxing" // Exercise associated with the experience let experienceDuration = 90 // Optional: duration in seconds, defaults to 60 in SDK
+    let experienceName = "assessment" // Name of the AI experience let experienceExercise = "balloonpop" // Exercise associated with the experience

     var body: some View {
         VStack {